certifi/certifi.io/source/index.rst

 your web browser, without any knowledge to the user — there's no reason your code should be any different.

-Certify is here to make this possible.
+Certifi is here to make this possible.

 What is it?